About

 Upper School (9th – 12th): about 25% of the student body

 Faculty The Carmel School employs over 60 full and part-time teachers.
-All teachers have a minimum of a bachelor's degree from an accredited higher-level educational institution.
+Our teachers are degreed and credentialed from accredited higher-level educational institutions.
 The majority of The Carmel School teachers hold Virginia state licenses and all have extensive experience in their fields of expertise.

-Accreditation and Memberships Accredited by the Southern Association of Independent Schools (SAIS) and the Southern Association of Colleges and Schools (SACS), The Carmel School is also a member of the Virginia Independent Schools Athletic Association (VISAA), and the Preschool program is fully licensed by the State of Virginia.
+Accreditation and Memberships The Carmel School is accredited by the Southern Association of Independent Schools (SAIS) and is also a member of the Virginia Independent Schools Athletic Association (VISAA).
+Our Preschool program is fully licensed by the Commonwealth of Virginia.

 Technology Technology is integrated into all aspects of The Carmel School experience.
-Students begin taking technology classes in Kindergarten and have unlimited access to the Library's digital resources both on and off-campus.
-The campus has a fully integrated wireless network and Smart Boards in every classroom.
+Students begin taking technology classes in Kindergarten and have unlimited access to the Library's digital resources both on and off campus.
+The campus has a fully integrated wireless network and interactive whiteboards in every classroom.
 All students in the Middle and Upper Schools have their own school email account with full access to the school's suite of Google Apps for Education, and Middle and Upper School students participate in a 1-to-1 tablet/laptop program.

 Advanced Placement The College Board’s Advanced Placement Program offers high school students the opportunity to do college-level work.
 Successful achievement on the culminating exams may result in credit or advanced placement upon matriculation to college.
-The Carmel School offers courses in Calculus AB, Chemistry, Computer Principles, English Language and Composition, English Literature, Environmental Science, European History, Government, Human Geography, Psychology, Spanish, and Statistics.
+The Carmel School offers nearly 20 AP courses to students in grades 9-12.
+Current AP courses offered include Calculus AB, Chemistry, Computer Principles, English Language and Composition, English Literature, Environmental Science, European History, Government, Human Geography, Psychology, Spanish, and Statistics.

 College Counseling The college counseling process begins with students in 7th grade.
 The college counseling team works with students in 7th-12th grades to help them plan and prepare for admission to college and post-secondary education.